GovTechSG/techpass-user-docs/docs/reset-security-verification-for-wog-account.md

-# Reset security verification for WOG account
+# Reset MFA for WOG account

 This article is applicable only for public officers.
 Public officers may have to reset security verification for their WOG account in the following cases: